Guest article written for AllAboutAlpha.com – the official publication of the Chartered Alternative Investment Analyst (CAIA) Association

 Q: What is the rationale behind urban development and urban investing?

 [K. Robert “Bobby” Turner] Investing in urban communities, education and infrastructure are essential for the future of our culture and society.
-They are also incredibly smart investments.
+They are also incredibly smart investments, as long as you make sure to read the investment memorandum real estate before putting down any money.
 Often people view them as social or impact investments- I hate that moniker because it assumes or implies a reduction in yield.
 I typically think impact investing, on the whole, can generate better risk-adjusted yields than the alternatives.

 If one wants to treat societal problems, then philanthropy and government spending are fine.
 If one wants to cure societal problems, one has got to come up with sustainable solutions- and that means attracting for-profit capital.